Pythm/ad-ModeManagement/README.md

   morning_start_listen_time: '06:00:00'
   morning_to_normal: '09:00:00'
   execute_morning_at: '10:00:00'

+  turn_on_in_the_morning:
+    - switch.coffee_machine
 ```

 ### Night
 Night is basically a reverse of morning.
 Define your sensors with `night_sensors` in configuration.
 This will change the mode to night and turn off entities defined with `turn_off_at_night`.
+Turn off at night is entities with state on or off.

 The app starts listening at the sensors at `night_start_listen_time` and stops listening and changes mode to night at time configured with `execute_night_at`.